-People's beliefs, social taboos and a sense of fatalism mean people with disabilities in Burkina Faso are often shunned.
-HI defends their fundamental rights and helps people with disabilities to access education.
+People's beliefs, social taboos or a sense of fatalism mean people with disabilities in the country are often shunned.
+Humanity & Inclusion defends their fundamental rights and ensures children with disabilities can go to school.

 Actions in process

-In 1990, the programme in Burkina Faso was HI's first mission in West Africa.
-In partnership with the Ministry of Public Health, the organisation converted an orthopaedic fitting centre for veterans into a national orthopaedic fitting centre.
-It then went on to support the development of other rehabilitation centres.
-Today, the organisation is facilitating the setting up of a regional functional rehabilitation network and this network’s integration into the national health system.
-HI is therefore training health and functional rehabilitation professionals: over 120 nurses, healthcare personnel, ortho-prosthetic technicians and rehabilitation or orthopaedic assistants have already benefited from this training.
+Launched in 1991, the Burkina Faso programme was Humanity & Inclusion's first programme in West Africa.
+In partnership with the Ministry of Public Health, the organisation converted an orthopaedic fitting centre for veterans.
+It then supported the development of other rehabilitation centres.
+Today, Humanity & Inclusion facilitates the implementation of a regional functional rehabilitation network and the integration of this network into the national health system.
+Humanity & Inclusion trains health and functional rehabilitation professionals: over 120 nurses, health staff, orthoprosthetic technicians and rehabilitation or orthopaedic assistants have already benefited from this training.

-Although efforts have been made in Burkina Faso, people with disabilities are often confined to the margins of society, right from the earliest days of their childhood.
-They have no access to education or professional training, two areas HI has been working on in order to improve their living conditions.
+Although efforts have been made in Burkina Faso, people with disabilities are often marginalised, from infancy.
+They have no access to education or vocational training, two areas in which Humanity & Inclusion works to improve their living conditions.

-The organisation promotes and values initiatives which aim to ensure the fundamental rights of people with disabilities are upheld: the right to receive care, to work, to attend school etc. Through its education project, HI therefore facilitates children with disabilities' access to primary school places.
-In order to ensure the sustainability of this project, the organisation is training and raising the awareness of actors in the disability and inclusive education sectors.
+The association promotes initiatives which aim to uphold the fundamental rights of people with disabilities: the right to receive care, work, attend school, etc. Through its educational project, Humanity & Inclusion facilitates access to primary schools for children with disabilities.
+In order to ensure the sustainability of this project, the organisation trains and raises the awareness of actors in the disability and inclusive education sectors.

-Since 2016, HI leads a project to prevent developmental delays and disabilities among children affected by malnutrition, using physiotherapy and physical and emotional stimulation (through parents-children interactions, educational games…).
-A targeted 11,500 burkinabè children will have received specific care in the coming two years.
-HI also runs a specific project to help build resilience to food insecurity in the Sahel region.
+Since 2016, Humanity & Inclusion has been running a prevention project on developmental delay, and disabilities in children affected by malnutrition, using physiotherapy, along with emotional and physical stimulation (through parent-children interactions, educational games etc.).
+As part of this project, over 10,000 Burkinabe children have received specific care.
+Humanity & Inclusion is also operating a dedicated project to build resilience to food insecurity in the Sahel region.

-HI began working with detainees, particularly women, children and people with disabilities, in 2017.
-The association provides personalised support including professional training and social and cultural programmes to aid reintegration.
+Humanity & Inclusion started to work with detainees, women, children and people with disabilities in 2017.
+The organisation proposes personalised support, including vocational training, as well as social and cultural programmes to facilitate re-inclusion.

-Since 2017, HI has been working alongside disabled peoples organisations (DPOs) to ensure that their rights and needs are included in the fight against HIV.
+Since 2017, Humanity & Inclusion has been working alongside Disabled People's Organisations (DPO) to ensure their rights and needs are taken into account in HIV control.

 Situation of the country

 Burkina Faso is one of the poorest countries on the planet.
-Its most vulnerable citizens are often illiterate and suffer from a lack of access to healthcare and limited spending power.
+Its most vulnerable inhabitants are often illiterate and suffer from a lack of access to healthcare and very low spending power.

-The galloping demographic growth of the capital Ouagadougou, which is now home to more than 1.5 million people, has also created issues.
-These not only relate to problems with pollution and security, but also the transport, health and education infrastructure which is not adapted to the needs of people with disabilities.
+The rapid demographic growth in the country's capital Ouagadougou, which now has more than 1.5 million inhabitants, is also an issue: pollution, insecurity, transport health and education infrastructure are not adapted to the needs of people with disabilities.